Neural Video Fields Editing: Experiments

 \subsection{Ablation Study}

-We mainly conduct an ablation study on the proposed Auxiliary Mask (AM), and substitute IP2P+ with an alternative image processing algorithm.
-The former demonstrates our improvement potential, while the latter validates the replacement ability for the T2I model within our framework.
+In this section, we conduct ablation research on progressive optimization in the field editing stage, Auxiliary Mask (AM) used in IP2P+, and the adopted T2I model.
+The first study aims to prove the importance of progressive training in generating temporal consistent videos, and the second demonstrates the potential of our method to improve video editing performance by utilizing new image related technologies.
+Finally, we replace IP2P+ with another image processing algorithm to validate the substitutability of the T2I model within our framework.

+\textbf{Ablation on progressive optimization.} To investigate the contribution of progressive training, we first fix the random seed of IP2P+ and apply it per-frame, with the results as the control group.
+Besides, we train an NVEdit but fix the value of $s_P$ in the field editing stage.
+Results are reported in \cref{tab:abla}, in which we adopt the same objective metrics used in \cref{compare}.
+One can see that compared to directly using IP2P+, training NVEdit with a fixed $s_P$ actually leads to significant degradation on `Tem-Con', a measure of inter frame consistency.
+We believe this is because the fixed editing intensity disrupts the prior learned in the video fitting stage.
+In contrast, as listed in \cref{compare}, the complete NVEdit achieves optimal results across all three metrics compared to these two ablation settings, which proves the effectiveness of our progressive optimization strategy.

-\textbf{Ablation on AM.} As we have showcased AM and the results of IP2P and IP2P+ in \cref{mask}, here we provide the rendered frames of the same instruction from NVEdit trained w/ and w/o the AM to underscore its importance.
+\textbf{Ablation on AM.} We have showcased AM and the results of IP2P and IP2P+ in \cref{mask}, here we provide the rendered frames of the same instruction from NVEdit trained w/ and w/o the AM to underscore its importance.
 Since AM points out the editable regions for local editing, IP2P+ enables more precise editing and produces higher-quality pseudo-GTs to optimize our NVF.
 Therefore, as depicted in \cref{abla}, NVEdit outperforms the ablation setting, which exhibits a clearer face and an unchanged background.
+We further provide more visual comparisons between IP2P and IP2P+ in the supplementary material.

-\textbf{Substitute the T2I model.} Beyond IP2P, various image processing algorithms can be applied in NVEdit for diverse requirements.
+\textbf{Ablation on the T2I model.} Beyond IP2P, various image processing algorithms can be also applied in NVEdit for diverse requirements.
 Here we take R-ESRGAN \cite{realesrgan} as an example.
 By utilizing it to conduct image super-resolution on each rendered frame and produce pseudo-GT, our method seamlessly enhances the resolution of videos.
-Illustrated in \cref{sr}, NVEdit initially fits a low-resolution video (top row), then optimized with pseudo-high-resolution ($\times$4) GTs, achieving video super-resolution (bottom row).
+As illustrated in \cref{sr}, we select two original frames and provide their recovered versions on the right.
+To achieve it, in the video fitting stage, NVEdit initially fits the original low-resolution video, then is optimized with the pseudo-high-resolution ($\times$4) GTs in the field editing stage.
+The final rendered frames are listed on the right for comparison.
+Besides, we further calculate quantitative results on UVG-HD dataset and report them in the second row of \cref{tab:quan}.
+Videos are first downsampled by four times and then recovered.
+These superior results validate the potential of NVEdit that adopting image algorithms to achieve different video tasks in a plug-and-play manner.